 A new car battery, fully charged, should be putting out about 13.5 Volts.
 Yes, it is a 12-volt battery, but if it actually is at 12 volts, it is partially discharged - actually mostly dead.
 At 11.5 Volts it may not start the car.
 Below 10.5 Volts it is basically dead and may cause all sorts of weird things to happen in the car (car alarm going off, etc.).

 So the level of charge and voltage is not linear.
 It is not like the battery is half-charged at 6 Volts and fully charged at 12.
 More like half charged at 12 volts and fully charged at 13.5 Most consumers don't get that, and if they are smart enough to put a voltmeter on the battery, wonder why the car won't start when the battery is showing 11 volts, which they think of as 11/12ths charged.
 11 volts is pretty much dead.

 The other thing consumers fail to realize about car batteries, is that they don't have a lot of depth of charge, and this depth becomes shallower over time.
 As a car battery ages, it may hold little more than a surface charge.
-There is enough charge to crank over the engine and start the car - once - before the alternator kicks in and recharges the battery, which in turn will now have just enough charge to re-start the car.
+There is enough charge to crank over the engine and start the car - once - before the alternator kicks in and recharges the battery, which in turn will now have just enough charge to re-start the car - once.